UstymUkhman/Dynamic.css/README.md

 $('#elementToAnimate').addClass('dynamic jump');
 `````

-The default animation time for the most part of *Dynamic.css* animations is `2 seconds`.
+The default animation time for most *Dynamic.css* animations is `2 seconds`.
 Though, if you're not OK with that, you can overwrite the animation duration of the main class like this:

 `````css
 .dynamic {